michael-a-davis/tiny-island/NOTES.md

 # Release Notes

+### Alpha 1.2.4
+Some more UI updates.
+The hint button is now represented by a question mark, and a full set of face buttons have been added.
+The plan for now is to rework the crafting architecture and to get it functioning.

 ### Alpha 1.2.3
 Some UI edits -- moved the hint and crafting buttons to the bottom and grouped with A and B buttons.